yakmoose/etherserial/README.md

-EtherSerial is a transport layer that works in conjunction with [Firmata.js](https://github.com/firmata/firmata.js) to enable communication with serial devices over ethernet using tools such as [ser2net](http://ser2net.sourceforge.net/), or the [pySerial bridge examples](https://pythonhosted.org/pyserial/examples.html#tcp-ip-serial-bridge) (It does not, at this point support RFC2217).
+EtherSerial is a transport layer that works in conjunction with [Firmata.js](https://github.com/firmata/firmata.js) to enable communication with serial devices over ethernet using tools such as [ser2net](http://ser2net.sourceforge.net/), or the [pySerial bridge examples](https://pythonhosted.org/pyserial/examples.html#tcp-ip-serial-bridge) (It does not, at this point support RFC2217 for setting port properties).

 This work is based on [Rick Waldron's EtherPort](https://github.com/rwaldron/etherport) for ethernet/wifi enabled Arduino devices.